mono/website/docs/faq/general.md

 Yes, we will be implementing the APIs of the .NET Framework SDK class libraries.

-### Will you offer an ECMA-compliant set of class libraries?

-Eventually we will.
-Our current focus is on inter-operating with the Microsoft SDK, but we will also offer an ECMA compliant subset of the libraries.

 ### What does the name "Mono" mean?

 Mono is the word for 'monkey' in Spanish.
 We like monkeys.